altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

+This section provides the instructions needed to build the HPS binaries needed to boot from SD Card in Simics.

+**Note:** Starting on release 25.3.1, the GSRD2.0 provides separate directories based on the selection of the boot core that could be either a55 (core 0) or a76 (core 2).
+In the case of Simics, the selection of the boot core is done through a parameter in the target script (simics/linux/sdmmc_boot/sdmmc_gsrd.simics), so in this section we just provide instructions to build binaries using the **a55** directory, but the same instructions applies for the **a76**.
+In the [Exercising Simics Simulation from GSRD 2.0](#exercising-simics-simulation-from-gsrd-20) section are provided instructions about what need to be changed to run with the **a76** as the boot core.

 **Note:** To Build the GSRD 2.0 you need to have the **KAS** version 4.8.2 in your Linux build machine.
 You also need also install `python3-newt`, and `python3.10-venv` packages.
-You can do this with:
+You can get them with:

 ```bash
 $ sudo apt-get install python3-newt python3.10-venv